MobilePatryk/finance-tracker/README.md

 Here we have my new rails app.
+It's Finance Tracker.